-You don't even get a name or phone number for the call conversion.
+You can't even see a name or phone number for the call conversion in Google Ads.
 You only know that it happened.

 You know Google Ads has offline conversion tracking, but you're not sure how the hell it works.
 You've read about something called the 'GCLID' but it's all greek to you.

 Do you even need the GCLID for offline conversions coming from a phone call?

 Do you need special software to track the offline conversions from phone call?

 The answer to both of those questions is no. You see, Google Ads tracks offline conversions differently depending on if the lead came in via phone call or form submission.

 For form submissions, you need to collect the GCLID but not with phone calls.

 For phone calls, the unique identifier is just the user's phone # they called in on.
 That's how Google connects the dots later when you upload your CRM conversion data into Google.